This spot has been added by

 West Bay snorkeling tips and recommendations

 West Bay is located at the western end of the island and is in a north-to-south orientation.
-A coral reef stretches over the length of the bay but is closest to shore in the southern part of the bay.
-The reef edge is between 100 and 200 meters from shore in the most accessible areas.
+A coral reef stretches over the length of the bay but the reef is closest to shore in the southern part of the bay.
+The reef edge is between 100 and 200 yards from shore in the most accessible areas.

-As soon as you are in the water, you will be greeted by dozens of sergeant major and Bermuda chub (↕2-4ft/0.5-1m), which are apparently used to being fed.
-Carry on moving out to sea.
-Around ten meters from the beach, the first coral clusters appear and grow denser as you move away from the shore (↕4-9ft/1-3m).
+As soon as you are in the water, you will be greeted by dozens of sergeant major and Bermuda chub (↕2-4ft/0.5-1m), which seem to be used to being fed.
+As you move out to sea, at about ten yards from the beach, the first coral clusters appear and grow denser as you move away from the shore (↕4-9ft/1-3m).
 A large number of parrotfish, surgeonfish, and butterflyfish live in these areas.

 A spotted scorpionfish in West Bay seagrass beds